20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 1. Gas pressure vs radiation pressure.
 When gas pressure < radiation pressure, we're either in the inner or outer region
 2. Whether opacity is driven by free-free interactions, or electron scattering.
 If free-free > electron scattering, we're in the outer region, otherwise we're in the inner or middle region

-The details of this are interesting[^interesting], but we're going to focus on how to actually implement this.
+The details of this are interesting[^interesting], but we're going to focus on how to actually implement this rather than what it means (unfortunately) - there's lots of information available in the linked articles.
 The idea is to iterate from the innermost boundary of our accretion disk ($r = r_{isco}$), and terminate at some finite radius away from the accretion disk ($r = 100M$).
-We know at the start, we must be in region #1 - the inner region at the isco
+We know at the start, we must be in region #1 - the inner region - at the isco

 [^interesting]: If there was time, it would be interesting to lay it all out.
-This is one of the downsides of writing articles which are intended to be implementation focused.
-While these papers themselves contain all the theory you need, the thing we are lacking is actually how to implement this
+This is one of the downsides of writing articles which are intended to be implementation focused, and a bit jumbo like this one.
+While these papers themselves contain all the theory you need, the thing we are lacking is actually how to implement this.
+In the future, I may revisit accretion disks in a lot more detail

 To distinguish when we transition from region 1, to region 2, which want to calculate (gas pressure / radiation pressure), and if its > 1 move into the middle region.
-This quantity is here labelled $\beta / (1-\beta)$ I believe
+This quantity is labelled $\beta / (1-\beta)$ I believe

 To distinguish when we transition from region 2, to region 3, we calculate the quantity $T_ff / T_es$, which is the free-free opacity / the electron scattering opacity.
 When this quantity is > 1, we swap to region 3